DATE: May 18, 2015

 JOB TITLE: Building Inspector

 NATURE OF WORK: Review construction drawings and inspect construction to assure compliance with applicable local, state and federal codes, laws and ordinances.

 I. Inspect construction installations to insure compliance and conformance to applicable codes, laws and ordinances.

-II.
+IV.
 As directed by the Building Official, review submitted construction documents for content and accuracy prior to permit issuance.

-III.
-Record and maintain office files relative to inspection and plan review activities.
+V. Record and maintain office files relative to inspection and plan review activities.

-IV.
+VI.
 Perform other job related duties as needed and directed.